carlosjhr64/thesis/INTUITIVE.md

 they can only have positive discrete values.
-Still, on the scale of large energies, the interval between energy values becomes small enough that one may cosider the energy to be continuous, and the probabilities for near zero energy values are very small.
+Still, on the scale of large energies, the interval between energy values becomes small enough that one may consider the energy to be continuous, and the probabilities for near zero energy values are very small.
 Then, if the uncertainty in the energy of a simple harmonic oscillator is due to random deviations from the average,